Andrettin/Wyrmsun/readme.txt

 - Added the Infusion ability for dwarven Runesmiths, Runemasters and Arcanisters.
 When used, this ability increases the arcane damage of the target unit by 4.
 - Fixed the tooltip of the Barkskin ability to correctly reflect that it increases armor by 4.

+* Ages
+- Norse players now require not only the Spatha upgrade, but also Sailing and either Shield Wall or Svinfylking to enter the Viking Age.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.